andrasq/node-docs/elastic-pipes.md

 ## Conclusions

-We never did find out what caused RabbitMQ to hang.
-From anecdotal evidence, other installations were still experiencing the same problem years afterward.
+The solution to the RabbitMQ problem above decoupled the app from AMQP (and thus RabbitMQ) by saving the messages into a file, and inserting from the file.

-The solution to the RabbitMQ problem above decoupled the app from AMQP (and thus RabbitMQ) by journaling the messages into a file, and inserting from the file.
+We never did find out what caused the RabbitMQ hangs.
+From anecdotal evidence, newer RabbitMQ versions running elsewhere were still experiencing similar problems years afterward.

 ## Credits